23 April 2026

 Devil's Backbone

-April 23, 2026 -- Devil's Backbone is a county park in Boonsboro, in Washington County.
-It is named for a narrow, jagged ridge that rises between Antietam Creek and Beaver Creek.
-It isn't a very big park (only 9 acres), so didn't take long for Ty and I to explore.
-However, it has many noteworthy things to see, including a picturesque creek, foot bridge, stone bridge, dam and waterfall.
-There is a short trail to hike.
+April 23, 2026 -- Devil's Backbone is a county park in Boonsboro.
+It is named for the narrow, jagged ridge that rises between Antietam Creek and Beaver Creek.
+It isn't a very big park (only 9 acres), so it didn't take long for Ty and I to explore.
+However, it has many noteworthy things to see, including a picturesque creek, foot bridge, stone bridge, dam, and waterfall.
+There was a short trail to hike.
 It overlooks the creek.
 Unfortunately, there weren't any good places for Ty to get into the water (although he did go in twice).

 Devil's Backbone County Park, circa 1966